spkcspider/spkcspider/README.md

 * Localisation
   * harmonize punctation
 * css theme instead inline style
-* DeleteView: allow multiple deletions (dynamically load via json)
-  * merge deleteview of Components with the one of Contents
-* improve features:
-  * also add: is logged in, is special user, is owner as arguments (also for caching)
-  * use extended features for optionally providing domainauth information

 ## Later
 * maybe: make quota type overridable (maybe add extra nonsaved quota: other or use 0)